-Basic earnings per share is computed by dividing net (loss) income by the weighted-average number of shares of common stock outstanding during the period.
-Diluted earnings per share is computed by dividing net (loss) income by the weighted-average number of shares of common stock outstanding during the period, increased to include the number of shares of common stock that would have been outstanding had potential dilutive shares of common stock been issued.
-The dilutive effect of restricted stock units is reflected in diluted net (loss) income per share by applying the treasury stock method.
+Basic earnings per share is computed by dividing net loss by the weighted-average number of shares of common stock outstanding during the period.
+Diluted earnings per share is computed by dividing net loss by the weighted-average number of shares of common stock outstanding during the period, increased to include the number of shares of common stock that would have been outstanding had potential dilutive shares of common stock been issued.
+The dilutive effect of restricted stock units is reflected in diluted net loss per share by applying the treasury stock method.

-The dilutive effect of the Notes (as defined in Note 17) is reflected in net (loss) income per share by application of the "if-converted" method.
+The dilutive effect of the Notes (as defined in Note 17) is reflected in net loss per share by application of the "if-converted" method.
 The "if-converted" method is only assumed in periods where such application would be dilutive.
-In applying the "if-converted" method for diluted net (loss) income per share, we would assume conversion of the Notes at the respective conversion ratio as further described in Note 17.
+In applying the

+"if-converted" method for diluted net loss per share, we would assume conversion of the Notes at the respective conversion ratio as further described in Note 17.
 Assumed converted shares of our common stock are weighted for the period the Notes were outstanding.

-The following table presents the reconciliation of the numerator and denominator for calculating net (loss) income per share:
+The following table presents the reconciliation of the numerator and denominator for calculating net loss per share:

-in thousands, except per share data September 30, 2023 2022 2021 Numerator: Net (loss) income \$ (56,254) \$ (310,826) \$ 45,893 Denominator: Weighted average common shares outstanding - basic 40,215 39,187 37,752 Dilutive effect of restricted stock awards - - 1,405 Dilutive effect of contingently issuable stock awards - - 132 Weighted average common shares outstanding - diluted 40,215 39,187 39,289 Net (loss) income per common share: Basic \$ (1.40) \$ (7.93) \$ 1.22 Diluted \$ (1.40) \$ (7.93) \$ 1.17
+in thousands, except per share data September 30, 2022

+2024 2023 2022

+Numerator:

+Net loss \$ (588,078) \$ (56,254) \$ (310,826)

+Denominator:

+Weighted average common shares outstanding - basic and diluted 41,642 40,215 39,187

+Net loss per common share:

+Basic \$ (14.12) \$ (1.40) \$ (7.93)

+Diluted \$ (14.12) \$ (1.40) \$ (7.93)

-We exclude weighted-average potentially issuable shares from the calculations of diluted net (loss) income per share during the applicable periods because their inclusion would have been anti-dilutive.
-The following table sets forth potential shares that were considered anti-dilutive for the fiscal years ended September 30, 2023, 2022 and 2021:
+We exclude weighted-average potentially issuable shares from the calculations of diluted net loss per share during the applicable periods because their inclusion would have been anti-dilutive.
+The following table sets forth potential shares that were considered anti-dilutive for the fiscal years ended September 30, 2024, 2023 and 2022:

 in thousands Year Ended September 30,

-2023 2022 2021
+2024 2023 2022

-Restricted stock awards 273 227 -
+Restricted stock awards - 273 227

-Contingently issuable stock awards 150 8 -
+Contingently issuable stock awards 232 150 8

-Conversion option of our Notes 5,402 4,677 4,677
+Conversion option of our Notes 7,495 5,402 4,677